awsdocs/amazon-eks-user-guide/doc_source/network_reqs.md

 Amazon EKS recommends running a cluster in a VPC with public and private subnets so that Kubernetes can create public load balancers in the public subnets that load balance traffic to pods running on nodes that are in private subnets\.

 When you create an Amazon EKS cluster, you specify the VPC subnets for your cluster to use, which influences where Amazon EKS places elastic network interfaces\.
 Amazon EKS requires subnets in at least two Availability Zones, and will create up to 4 network interfaces across these subnets to facilitate control plane communication to your nodes\.
 This communication channel supports Kubernetes functionality such as  `kubectl exec`  and  `kubectl logs`  \.
-Be sure that the subnets that you specify have enough available IP addresses for the EKS created network interfaces\.
 The EKS created [cluster security group](sec-group-reqs.md#cluster-sg), as well as any additional security groups that you specify when you create your cluster are applied to these network interfaces\.

 **Note**
 Internet\-facing load balancers require a public subnet in your cluster\.
 By default, nodes also require outbound internet access to the Amazon EKS APIs for cluster introspection and node registration at launch time\.
 For clusters without outbound internet access, see [Private clusters](private-clusters.md)\.